rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Publish wheels to RPi.
   * Task: Install Astutus on Rpi without internet.
+  * Task: Fetch Wheels from Internet from Flask App - At least for same platform.
   * Task: Implement command to launch flask app.
   * Story: As a developer, I can view documentation from RPi
   * Task: Mark relay tests as slow.